mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/MongoDB Lessons.md

 ```

 > To view the next 20 documents with 'state New York', type 'it', which stands for iterate.
 This command allows us to
 iterate through the 'cursor', which is an object that the 'find' command returns.
+Formerly, a 'cursor' is a pointer to the result set of a query.
+A 'pointer' is a direct address to the memory location.

+> To find how many 'zip code' are there in New York, we add a 'count' operation at the end of the 'find' command, like this 'db.zips.find({"state": "NY"}).count()'.